INiteshSingh/Python-UnitConversion-/README.md

-<h1>Python Project For Converting Various Units of Measure</h1>
+<h1>Python Project For Tracking My Purchased Items For a Grocery Store</h1>
 <br>
-<h3>This Repo Uses Tkinter and vanilla python for creating a gui based Unit Converter</h3>
+<h3>This Repo Uses Tkinter and vanilla python for creating an application for tracking and keeping records of all the things i bring to my Grocery store, Monitor Investments etc.</h3>
 <br>